apache/apisix/docs/en/latest/plugins/body-transformer.md

 curl "http://127.0.0.1:9080/ws" -X POST -d '{"name": "Spain"}'
 ```

-The JSON body sent in the request will be transformed into XML before being forwarded to the upstream SOAP service, and the response body will be transformed back from XML to JSON.
+The JSON body sent in the request will be transformed into XML before being forwarded to the Upstream SOAP service, and the response body will be transformed back from XML to JSON.

 You should see a response similar to the following: